 Education.
 Now that our election work is over, the Committee will consider topics of concern to members, including better contact with individual schools, resumption of our study of police presence in the schools, and civics education.
 We welcome members who are interested in these and other issues regarding public education.
 We meet on the fourth Monday of the month at 4:00 p.m.
 New members are welcome and encouraged to join! —Elsa Pendleton and Hannah MacLaren, Co-chairs (education [at] lwv-pa.org)

 Events.
-The Committee is organizing virtual meetings and public forums, working together with the sponsoring LWV-PA committees.
-We meet on the second Tuesday of the month at 9:00 a.m.
-Come join our lively, dedicated group of volunteers. —Katherine Gavzy, Chair (email@example.com)
+The Committee is responsible for organizing Thursdays with the League, other membership meetings, and public forums.
+We meet on the second Tuesday of the month at 9:00 a.m. and welcome anyone interested in joining our lively, dedicated group of volunteers. —Katherine Gavzy, Chair (events [at] lwv-pa.org)

 Social Justice.
 The Committee has two active subcommittees, Housing and Policing Practices.
-Those who wish to work in this area are encouraged to get in touch! —Michelle White, Chair (email@example.com)
+Those who wish to work in these areas are encouraged to get in touch at socialjustice [at] lwv-pa.org.